Omnistac/zedux/README.md

 state => derivedState
 ```

 In other words, it takes a state tree and plucks a piece off of it and/or applies some transformation to it.
 A memoized selector is a smart selector that only recalculates its value when absolutely necessary.
+When a recalculation is not necessary, it returns a cached value.

 ```javascript
 import { select } from 'zedux'